21-22 March, 2026

 Aid Stations

-There are no aid stations on the 9km.
+No aid stations on the 9km.

-The finish line will be stocked with:
+Finish line will be stocked with:

 - Water